 How do online estate agents work

 Online agents operate virtually rather than on the high street and instead of being based in an office in your local area.
-They use the power of technology to sell your home – they will carry out each step of the selling process, virtually.
+Online use the power of technology to sell your home – they will carry out each step of the selling process, virtually.

 For example – they will value your house online by researching the location, the layout, identifying any modifications, extensions, or updates to the property, look at the general aesthetic and carry out existing market research of properties similar, and around the same area.